miklevin/MikeLev.in/_posts/2022-06-09-wsl-install-rocks-your-world-with-linux-learn-linux-fast.md

 headline: Learn Linux in Under 10 Minutes with the 'wsl --install' Command on Windows 11!
 description: Discover how to install and learn Linux in under 10 minutes with the 'wsl --install' command on Windows 11.
 I will teach you how to use a full-screen Linux terminal to run the vim text editor and keep a daily journal.
 Learn the basic commands and gain access to hundreds of thousands of free and open source software packages.
 Get an introduction to Ikigai, a script for a video to promote the command, and ways to promote the command on social media.
 keywords: wsl, install, Rocks, Linux, Learn, Fast, 10 minutes, full-screen, terminal, vim, text editor, daily journal, basic commands, open source software, Ikigai, script, video, promote, command, social media, Windows 11, Unix, Python, git, VSCode, timeless, skills, resistant, disruption, future-proof, descendants, DNA, pronounce, platforms
-categories: terminal, vim, wsl, windows 11, script, unix, git, vscode, platforms, linux, python, text editor, skills
+categories: linux, terminal, vscode, vim, python, platforms, git, text editor, script, unix, skills, windows 11, wsl
 permalink: /blog/wsl-install-rocks-your-world-with-linux-learn-linux-fast/
 layout: post
 ---